 I believe the plan had been to then walk down to Venice Beach Boardwalk and check out the bodybuilders at Muscle Beach, but I have a feeling it was too hot, I didn’t know how far it was, and I never got there.
 It is confusing because 20 years later, under very different circumstances, I certainly was there so there is a good chance of false memories intervening.
 In any event, Venice Beach is well worth a visit.

 In the afternoon Mr. West took me off to Greystone Mansion up in Beverley Hills.
 This is a Tudor style 55 bedroom house set in formal gardens and at the time was the home of the American Film Institute, which was the reason for our visit.
 The house has been used as a location in many famous movies and certainly looked impressive.
+At this moment it was likely that David Lynch was in the cellar, where he had lived, filming and editing Eraserhead.
+If only I had known, although I didn’t see this groundbreaking film until several years later back at The Scala in Tottenham Street, London.
 Mr. West was constantly networking and pointing out nearly famous actors I had never heard of, but I was excited to be there and feel as if I was in the heart of Hollywood.
 Even more impressive to me at the time was a sleek looking twin-turboprop plane on the front lawn, a Fairchild Metroliner.
 When I asked how on earth it had got there (no runway in sight) the answer was “That’s the movies”.

 In the evening I went out on the town to see some music at the famous Troubadour Club on Santa Monica Boulevard.
 Maaan everyone has played here and some people, like Elton John and Tom Waits, were discovered here.
 At the time it was laid out like a supper club with long tables all red and black, there was a balcony, but I ended up downstairs with a good seat.
 There was however a weird drinks cover charge system and no price list, so for at least half the show I was petrified of being landed with a huge bill for my beer.